Why Lowe's is closing stores and slashing inventory

 Lowe's is slimming down to better compete with Home Depot.

-The company, which recently hired Marvin Ellison away from JCPenney (JCP) to be its CEO, said it is shutting down its Orchard Supply Hardware stores and plans to slash inventory at its Lowes stores.
+The company, which recently hired Marvin Ellison away from JCPenney (JCP) to be its CEO, said it is shutting down its Orchard Supply Hardware stores and plans to slash inventory at its Lowe's stores.

 The home improvement retailer did report earnings that topped forecasts on Wednesday, thanks to a healthy housing market.
 Shares surged more than 7% in early trading on the news.